Consistency Deep Equilibrium Models: Experimental Details

 \subsection{Datasets}

 \paragraph{Language Modeling: WikiText-103.} Language modeling represents a particularly challenging case for implicit models because the sequential dependencies often necessitate a high number of iterations to achieve a stable hidden state.
 To assess the performance on sequence modeling, we utilize the large-scale WikiText-103 (WT103) corpus, which contains $>$100M words and a vocabulary size of $>$260K.
+Following standard protocols, we train our C-DEQ on sequences of length 60, and we use a validation sequence length of 150.

 \paragraph{Graph Benchmarks: OGBN.} We conduct experiments on two representative benchmarks from the Open Graph Benchmark (OGB), including: ogbn-arxiv: A directed citation network between Computer Science (CS) arXiv papers.
 Each node is associated with a 128-dimensional feature vector representing the average word embeddings of its title and abstract.
 The task is a 40-class classification problem to predict the subject area of each paper; and ogbn-products: A significantly larger undirected and unweighted graph representing an Amazon product co-purchasing network.
 Nodes represent individual products, and edges indicate that the products are frequently purchased together.
 The goal is to predict product categories across 47 top-level labels in a multi-class setup.
 These benchmarks are particularly suitable for evaluating C-DEQ, as IGNNs typically suffer from high latency during the iterative message-passing process required to reach equilibrium.